zulip/zulip/docs/dev-env-first-time-contributors.md

 `/var/log/zulip_provision.log`; if you encounter a new issue, please attach a copy of that file to your bug report.

-#### The box 'ubuntu/trusty64' could not be found (Windows/Cygwin)
+#### The box 'ubuntu/trusty64' could not be found

-If you see the following error when you run `vagrant up` on Windows:
+If you see the following error when you run `vagrant up`:

 ```
 The box 'ubuntu/trusty64' could not be found or